Regular Expressions

 and not listed in

-section Additional Regexp Operators Only in gawk,
+section Additional Regexp Operators Only in gawk

 means that the next character should be taken literally, even if it would

 normally be a regexp operator.
-E.g., /a\+b/ matches the three
+E.g., /a\+b/

 characters `a+b'.